IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5-ref.md

 The Streams Runner package contains the following folders:

-- `com.ibm.streams.beam`: The IBM Streams Runner for Apache Beam toolkit, which you can use to submit Beam applications to the IBM Streams runtime environment.
+- `com.ibm.streams.beam`: The IBM Streams Runner for Apache Beam toolkit, which you can use to submit Apache Beam  2.0 applications to the IBM Streams runtime environment.

 - `samples`: Toolkit sample applications.
 For information about the samples, see the README file in the samples folder.

-## Pipeline options for Streams Runner

 ### General pipeline options